Nuclear fission product: Yield

 Each fission of a parent atom produces a different set of fission product atoms.
 However, while an individual fission is not predictable, the fission products are statistically predictable.
 The amount of any particular isotope produced per fission is called its yield, typically expressed as percent per parent fission; therefore, yields total to 200%, not 100%.
 (The true total is in fact slightly greater than 200%, owing to rare cases of ternary fission.)

 While fission products include every element from zinc through the lanthanides, the majority of the fission products occur in two peaks.
-One peak occurs at about (expressed by atomic number) strontium to ruthenium while the other peak is at about tellurium to neodymium.
+One peak occurs at about (expressed by atomic masses 85 through 105) strontium to ruthenium while the other peak is at about tellurium to neodymium (expressed by atomic masses 130 through 145).
 The yield is somewhat dependent on the parent atom and also on the energy of the initiating neutron.

 In general the higher the energy of the state that undergoes nuclear fission, the more likely that the two fission products have similar mass.
 Hence, as the neutron energy increases and/or the energy of the fissile atom increases, the valley between the two peaks becomes more shallow.

 For instance, the curve of yield against mass for 239Pu has a more shallow valley than that observed for 235U when the neutrons are thermal neutrons.
 The curves for the fission of the later actinides tend to make even more shallow valleys.
 In extreme cases such as 259Fm, only one peak is seen; this is a consequence of symmetric fission becoming dominant due to shell effects.

 The adjacent figure shows a typical fission product distribution from the fission of uranium.
 Note that in the calculations used to make this graph, the activation of fission products was ignored and the fission was assumed to occur in a single moment rather than a length of time.
 In this bar chart results are shown for different cooling times (time after fission).

 Because of the stability of nuclei with even numbers of protons and/or neutrons, the curve of yield against element is not a smooth curve but tends to alternate.
 Note that the curve against mass number is smooth.